A Looking Glass for London

 A Looking Glass for London and England is an Elizabethan era stage play, a collaboration between Thomas Lodge and Robert Greene.
 Recounting the Biblical story of Jonah and the fall of Nineveh, the play is a noteworthy example of the survival of the Medieval morality play style of drama in the period of English Renaissance theatre.

 Date

 The play dates from late 1589 or early 1590.

 Performance

 The premier production of A Looking Glass may have been staged by Queen Elizabeth's Men, the company that acted many of Greene's plays; the play's Clown may have been portrayed by Queen's Man John Adams.
 The play is known to have been acted by Lord Strange's Men on 8 March, 1592, and remained in the dramatic repertory for many years.
 It may have been acted at Nördlingen in Germany in 1605.

+The play was produced by Violet Mirage Theatre Company and Directed by Che Flory and Casey Hennessy in the 2025 Kansas City Fringe Festival, July 18-26, 2025.

+The principal roles were portrayed by: